 Global membership

-The RCOG has almost 7,000 international members, with Fellows, Members and Associates across every continent.
+The RCOG has over 8,500 international members, with Fellows, Members and Associates across every continent.
 We’re proud of this diverse membership and of the frontline support our international community provide in women’s healthcare all over the world.
 The College’s International Representative Committees (IRCs) and Liaison Groups (LGs) support us in our mission to affect women’s healthcare on a global level.
 These two representative bodies work with overseas Fellows and Members to further O&G services, collating their expert advice into local health strategies.

 Global membership FAQs